mozmeao/infra/apps/mdn/mdn-aws/docs/init-checklist.md

 rendered documents.

-This Django shell script (``./manage.py shell_plus``) can be used to force asynchronous rendering of pages, using the celery workers:
+This Django shell script (``./manage.py shell_plus``) can be used to force asynchronous rendering of unrendered pages, using the celery workers:

 ```
 from kuma.wiki.tasks import render_document
 import time
 all_pages = Document.objects.exclude(is_redirect=True)
 unrendered_pages = all_pages.filter(Q(rendered_html__isnull=True)|Q(rendered_html="")).exclude(is_redirect=True)
-to_render = unrendered_pages  # or all_pages
+to_render = unrendered_pages
 total = to_render.count()
 for doc_id in to_render.values_list('id', flat=True):
     render_document.delay(doc_id, cache_control='no-cache', base_url=None, force=True)